 The single particle samples studied here were sourced from a diverse set of grids, samples, and preparation techniques.
 Grid substrates include carbon and gold holey films, either lacey or with a variety of regularly spaced holes, and various nanowire grids (Razinkov et al., 2016) prepared using Spotiton.
-Grid types also include carbon Quantifoil (Ermantraut et al., 1998), gold Quantifoil (Russo and Passmore, 2014), and C-flat carbon on metal (Quispe et al., 2007).
 Plunging methods include plunging manually, with a Vitrobot (FEI Company, Hillsboro, OR) or CP3 (Gatan, Inc., Pleasanton, CA), and with Spotiton (Jain et al., 2012).
 With such diversity in samples and preparation techniques, we determined that the most feasible and representative collection strategy for analyzing particle and ice behaviors over dozens of preparations would be to collect in areas typical of where the sample owner intended to collect or had already collected single particle micrographs.
-For a typical grid, a low-magnification grid atlas or montage is collected, promising squares are
+For a typical grid, a low magnification grid atlas or montage is collected, promising squares are imaged at increasing magnifications, and potential exposure locations are examined at high magnification until sufficient particle contrast and concentration is found as determined by the sample owner.
+Then before or after a single particle collection, typically three or more tilt-series are collected as described in the Materials and Methods.
+For most grids, one or two tilt-series are collected at the center of a typical hole and one or two tilt-series are collected at the edge of a typical hole, often including the edge of the hole if the grid substrate is carbon.
+Tilt-series are then aligned with Appion-Protomo (Noble & Stagg, 2015; Winkler & Taylor, 2006) for analysis as described in the Materials and Methods.